Gabby Hayes and the Redman Tobacco Indian meet at the blacksmith shop?

 Remember the satin-covered styrofoam ornaments?
 So chic.
 The satin strings would always begin to unravel, leaving bald spots and big knots of frayed satin.

 How about the chirping bird ornament?
-It seemed so cool in the tree on the Christmas section at the craft store, but within a few minutes on the tree at home it was like a torture device.
+It seemed so cool on the tree in the Christmas section at the craft store, but within a few minutes on the tree at home it was like a torture device.
+It’s still a classic…and I still have one.
+I turn it on each year for approximately one minute.

 These made-in-Japan pixies/elves are a Christmas classic that appeared on our tree and all over the place at my Granny’s house…

 Nobody puts tinsel icicles on their trees anymore.
-I don’t even think they sell this now.
+I’m not even sure they sell this now.
 It was legendary for static-clinging to your jammies.
 Done right, I suppose it had its appeal, but back in the good old days nobody seemed to be able to resist the urge to throw gobs of this stuff on their trees.
 To wit…

 Finally, angel hair.
-This wispy creation caught the light in really neat ways and looked really intriguing, but after sticking your hands in this stuff for a few minutes you realized your mistake.
-As the box below warns, angel hair is spun glass that leaves prickly shards in every surface of your hands – just like home insulation.
+This wispy creation caught the light in really neat ways and looked really dreamy, but after sticking your hands in this stuff for a few minutes you realized your mistake.
+As the box below warns, angel hair is spun glass that leaves prickly shards in every square inch of your hands – just like home insulation.
 Ouch!